luvisiki/SmartCar_4wd_Vision/RaspberryPI 4B SmartCar Develop document.md

-# Step three: Try to use the motor to drive the 4WDcar.
+# Try to use the motor to drive the 4WDcar.

 ##	RPI.GPIO and wiringPI